pathloss step calculates and applies corrections that are

 The correction depends on column number in the science data and on the Pupil Wheel position (keyword PWCPOS).
 It is provided in the reference file as a FITS image of 3 dimensions (to be compatible with the NIRSpec reference file format).
 The first dimension is a dummy, while the second gives the dependence with row number, and the third with Pupil Wheel position.
 For the SUBSTEP96 subarray, the reference file data has shape (1, 2040, 17).

 The algorithm calculates the correction for each column by simply interpolating along the Pupil Wheel position dimension of the reference file using linear interpolation.
 The 1-D vector of correction vs. column number is interpolated, as a function of wavelength, into the 2-D space of the science image and divided into the SCI and ERR arrays and propagated into the variance arrays.
 The 2-D correction array is also attached to the datamodel (extension “PATHLOSS_PS”) as a record of what was applied.

-As described above, the correction factors are divided into the SCI and ERR arrays of the science data, and the square of the correction is divided into the variance arrays (VAR_RNOISE, VAR_POISSON, VAR_FLAT) if they exist.
+As described above, the NIRSpec and NIRISS correction factors are divided into the SCI and ERR arrays of the science data, and the square of the correction is divided into the variance arrays (VAR_RNOISE, VAR_POISSON, VAR_FLAT) if they exist.
 For MIRI LRS, the correction factors are multiplicative, hence they are multiplied into the SCI and ERR arrays, and the square of the correction is multiplied into the variance arrays.